path-network/UDP-Clone/README.md

 # UDP Clone

-A tiny UDP proxy that can replicate traffic to one or more endpoints.
+A tiny high performace UDP proxy that can foward any generic UDP traffic to one or more endpoints.

 ## Why?

-We needed a way to take a stream of NetFlow/IPFIX/sFlow and send it to multiple endpoints(Prod, Staging, Testing).
-As this is a generic UDP replicator, it can be used for any traffic such as netflow, syslog etc.
+We needed a way to take a stream of NetFlow/IPFIX/sFlow and send it to multiple endpoints(Prod and Testing).

 ## Usage